 Kraton Entrance Fee: IDR 15.000 (ca. 0,90€ /$ 1,00)

 The Kraton (also called Keraton) is the big pride and joy of Yogyakarta.
 If you are interested in Javanese culture and history, you will probably love this place as it represents the Javanese conception of the world.

 However, for everyone not familiar with it, this probably won’t be the highlight of your trip, unfortunately.

 This palace is still owned by the Sultan and therefore, many parts are not accessible to the public.

 If you are coming here in the morning, you can join nice performances, for instance, dances and puppet shows.

 The exhibits are, well, let’s say, almost non-existent.
 And the few ones you might find are lacking any kind of information.

 Anyway, if you plan to visit the palace, you should definitely go there in the morning to see the performances.
-But double check that you are at the official entrance before entering.
+But double-check that you are at the official entrance before entering.
 (It can be pretty tricky to find).
-The main entrance is on a square with a big clock on it.
+The main entrance is in a square with a big clock on it.
 There are some side entrances where people get scammed by paying to see just an old backyard.